sundgenomics/sundgenomics.github.io/README.md

     The Genomics Platform is now located at 10.5 and the N-drives at SUN-RENEW-genomics.

-    Due to building testing, there will be no access to our Genomics Platform on the following dates:
-    - Tuesday Nov 25th from 4:30pm
-    - Thursday Dec 4th from 2:00pm
-    - Tuesday Dec 9th from 2:00pm

-    Closure during the Holiday Season (Dec 22th to Jan 2nd).

 [//]: # (This is a comment)
 [//]: # "Comment"